MOEAFramework/MOEAFramework/docs/executor.md

-# The Executor, Analyzer, and Instrumenter
+# Experiments

+This library also supports running experiments where we analayze the performance of one or more algorithms.
+This capability is split into three classes: the `Executor`, `Analyzer`, and `Instrumenter`.

 ## Executor

-The `Executor`'s sole responsibility is to apply an optimization algorithm to a problem.
-For example, here we run NSGA-II on the UF1 test problem for 10,000 function evaluations.
+The `Executor`'s sole responsibility is to configure and execute an optimization algorithm on a problem.
+For example, here we run
+NSGA-II on the UF1 test problem for 10,000 function evaluations.

 ```java